-Video quality first (MAX 15fps)

-Video frame rate first (Maximum frame size 800x600)

-Cropping mode

-- Video quality first: Select quality first will reduce the maximum frame rate to 15fps and clear the settings of motion and preset-position. - Video frame rate first: Select frame rate first will reduce the frame size to 800x600 and clear the settings of motion and preset-position. - Cropping mode: Select cropping mode will clear the settings of motion and preset-position.
-The cropping function allows users to crop unnecessary information and simply transmit the image of the target region for viewing or storage.
+- Video quality first (MAX 15fps) - Video frame rate first (Maximum frame size 800x600) - Cropping mode - Video quality first: Select this option will reduce the maximum frame rate to 15fps and clear the settings in the Viewing Window. - Video frame rate first: Select this option will limit the frame size to 800x600 and clear the settings in the Viewing Windows. - Cropping mode: The cropping function allows users to crop unnecessary information and simply transmit the image of the target region for viewing or storage.
 With the trimming, the transmitting data size and thus, the network load is reduced and a higher frame rate is obtained.
 As a result, bandwidth resources and storage space can be used more efficiently.